Prague Experience logoPrague tourist information & travel guide logo

 Prague Trains TRAINS

-Prague Main Station (Praha hlavní nádraží)
+Prague Main Railway Station (Praha hlavní nádraží)

 Metro station: Hlavní nádraží - metro map (line C)